ARM-software/arm-trusted-firmware/docs/components/rmm-el3-comms-spec.rst

    :widths: 1 1 1 1 5

    fid,x0,[63:0],UInt64,Command FID
-   buf_pa,x1,[63:0],Address,PA of the platform attestation token.
-The challenge object is passed in this buffer.
-The PA must belong to the shared buffer buf_size,x2,[63:0],Size,Size in bytes of the platform attestation token buffer. ``bufPa + bufSize`` must lie within the shared buffer c_size,x3,[63:0],Size,Size in bytes of the challenge object.
-It corresponds to the size of one of the defined SHA algorithms
+   buf_pa,x1,[63:0],Address,"PA of the platform attestation token.
+The challenge object must be passed in this buffer for the first call of this command.
+Any subsequent calls, if required to retrieve the full token, should not have this object.
+The PA must belong to the shared buffer." buf_size,x2,[63:0],Size,Size in bytes of the platform attestation token buffer. ``bufPa + bufSize`` must lie within the shared buffer c_size,x3,[63:0],Size,"Size in bytes of the challenge object.
+It corresponds to the size of one of the defined SHA algorithms.
+Any subsequent calls, if required to retrieve the full token, should set this size to 0."

 Output values
 -------------